shakfu/minima/README.md

 ## Objective

-- wrap the only the coreaudio part of miniaudio and nothing else in cython.
+- initially wrap only the coreaudio part of miniaudio in cython.

 ## Compile